sharduul/chalk/_posts/2020-01-17-how-to-get-tiktok-famous.md

 title: "How To Get TikTok Famous"
 description: "Step by step guide for going viral on TikTok organically.
 The secrets of TikTok algorithms are revealed in this post."
 tags: [tiktok, the-how-series, passive-income]
-og_image: "posts/finance/piggy.jpg"
+og_image: "posts/specific/tiktok.png"
 ---

-{% include image.html path="posts/finance/piggy.jpg" path-detail="posts/finance/piggy.jpg" alt="Make Passive Income" %}
+{% include image.html path="posts/specific/tiktok.png" path-detail="posts/specific/tiktok.png" alt="Go Viral On TikTok" %}

 I am sure you know what [TikTok](https://www.tiktok.com/) is unless you are living under the rock until now.